|Guide||♦||4 Triplogs||0 Topics|

 Bring topo maps and or a GPS for this hike.
 While this is not a problematic canyon, please assess your abilities and don't get in over your head.

 From the roadside trailhead at mile 333.25 on U.S. Highway 89A, follow the Little Yaeger Trail #533 (identified by a brown fiberglass post with "533" on it) down to the creek bed in Yaeger Canyon.
-Cross the creek and travel a short distance up Yaeger Canyon to the first side canyon on your right (east), which is Little Yaeger Canyon.
-An old roadbed leads up the south bank of Little Yaeger a short distance, ending at a long abandoned mine.
+Cross the creek and travel a short distance up Yaeger Canyon to the first side canyon on your right (east), Little Yaeger Canyon.
+An old roadbed leads up the south bank of Little Yaeger a short distance, ending at a long-abandoned mine.
 A cow path takes one a bit further.
 The canyon is well shaded here, and you might notice stacked rocks along the canyon wall, which once supported a water pipeline.

-The canyon closes in at its first bend, where you will find a concrete box housing Yaeger Spring, beneath tall pines and leafy box elder trees.
+The canyon closes in at its first bend, where you will find a concrete box housing Yaeger Spring beneath tall pines and leafy boxelder trees.
 There may be water in the box.
-The going becomes slower beyond the spring and the canyon turns rocky.
+The going becomes slower beyond the spring, and the canyon turns rocky.
 Several small seasonal waterfalls, all easily bypassed with a bit of scrambling, are encountered as one ascends the twisting route of Little Yaeger Canyon.

 After passing the tallest of the seasonal waterfalls just below the 6400-foot contour, the canyon suddenly levels out.
 Bigtooth maples, oaks, and even a few unexpected aspens fill the canyon bottom, where a cow path offers an accessible route.

 Another bend in the canyon at 6500 feet brings a short rocky stretch.
 Bypass it on the north.
 Beyond this point, Little Yaeger Canyon widens and becomes flatter.
 Ponderosa pines fill the canyon bottom in this pleasant area, perfect for a break.